seawatts/cove/apps/hub/README.md

 ### Database Schema

+The hub uses a local SQLite database for device-centric data only:

 - **homes**: Home records with timezone and address
 - **rooms**: Room organization within homes
 - **devices**: Device records with protocol, vendor, and connection info